nightly-labs/connect/sdk/apps/docs/docs/solana/connect.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The easiest way of trying nightly connect is by visiting the source code of the template web app for Solana, and following the implementation instructions.
+To try Nightly Connect easily, just go to the Solana Web3 template app's source code and follow the instructions there.
+It's the quickest way to get started and explore its features.

 :::info
 We have ready to use templates that you can try here.